MozzarellaARC/polymating_user_guide/README.md

 15. Overlay visibility - After overlay material is applied you can use this to toggle hide or show your object with overlay material
 16. Selected vertex groups - this is where you select which vertex groups for vertex locking (18)
 17. Axis - Multiple toggle button to select which axis you want to lock, if three button is toggled on it will lock the vertex in place
-18. Lock Vertex - the operator button for vertex locking feature, this is a toggle button it will show the state on which the vertex is locked or unlocked
+18. ~Lock Vertex - the operator button for vertex locking feature, this is a toggle button it will show the state on which the vertex is locked or unlocked~ (Have been embeded into Start Polymating Button)

 After everything is set, this is the default Polymating ui looks on your 3D viewport: